Harikalatheeswaran/GitHub_Q/GitHub_Workflow.md

 You now have the same workflow as staff engineers at GitHub, Google, etc.
 Zero manual typing, zero company account risk, zero conflicts, works on 1 or 100 repos.

-Enjoy the smoothest Git life possible, legend! 🚀
+Enjoy the smoothest Git life possible! 🚀

 — With love from your Git buddy Grok ❤️